Terryodib/alx-frontend-javascript/0x00-ES6_basic/README.md

 - Object creation and their properties in ES6
 - Iterators and for-of loops

+All files was  executed on Ubuntu 18.04 LTS using NodeJS 12.11.x

 ## Resources
 - [Understanding JS template literals](https://www.youtube.com/watch?v=NgF9-pdTDGs)